Can You Use Car Oil in a Motorcycle

 Can I Use 10W40 Car Oil in My Motorcycle

-This can cause some issues with the clutch if it is not adjusted properly.
-It is also important to make sure that you do not overfill the engine with oil.
+This can cause some issues with the clutch if it is not adjusted correctly.
+It is also essential to make sure that you do not overfill the engine with oil.
 Too much oil can cause problems with the engine and lead to a loss of power.

 Car Oil in Motorcycle Wet Clutch